elimisteve/teller/README.md

 * Add support for `--via` syntax so we can type `bob --via sms Urgent
   message: ...`

-* Make Teller easily callable ad-hoc from the command line as originally envisioned: symlink `teller.py` to `~/bin/tell` so one can run `$ tell bob See you at 3?`

-* Start actually using the `aliases` field within each `contacts.js` entry

 * Add scrollback (i.e., pressing the up arrow or C-p should scroll up through user's command history)

-* Replace the crappy, noisy `xmpppy` with a new module
+* Replace the crappy, noisy `xmpppy` with a better module

 * Support sending emails via something other than Gmail

-* Add Gmail contact import support so `contacts.js` need not be made manually
+* Add support for the following recipients:

-* Turn Teller into a SaaS product with the CLI and a Google Chrome extension as interfaces(???)
+  * "twitter", "facebook", "tent.io" or "tent.is", "irc"

+* Make it possible to send messages to named groups

+* Start actually using the `aliases` field within each `contacts.js` entry

+## DONE (completed TODO items)

+* Make Teller easily callable ad-hoc from the command line as originally envisioned: symlink `teller.py` to `~/bin/tell` so one can run `$ tell bob "See you at 3?"`

+* Add support for sending to multiple people at once with comma-separated syntax (e.g., `tell bob,aj "See you at 3?"`)